 Benign masses are called benign tumors and malignant ones are called malignant tumors.

 A tumor does not mean cancer.
 Cancer means a malignant lesion.

-Benign tumors are non-malignant/non-cancerous tumor.
-These are benign tumor is usually localized, and does not spread to other parts of the body.
+Benign tumors are a non-malignant/non-cancerous tumor.
+These are usually localized, and do not spread to other parts of the body.
 Most benign tumors respond well to treatment.

 What Causes A Tumor?

-An overexpression of a gene leading to unchecked division of the cells lead to formation of the tumor.
+An overexpression of a gene leading to an unchecked division of the cells and formation of the tumor.

 There are three important classes of genes involved in cancer

 - Tumor suppressor genes, which control the cell cycle by slowing down the cycle or triggering apoptosis.

 - Oncogenes, which promote cell proliferation by increasing signaling activity.

 - Growth factors and their receptors which are switched on by oncogenes or switched off by tumor suppressor genes